 Get me out of these wet clothes and into a dry Mug root beer.

-Wild America is really a “coming of age” film, and if you can handle another “all knowing” twelve year old helping his parents and older brothers to understand each other and make the right decisions about life, you will find this to be an enjoyable story.
-The film is well shot by cinemaphotographer David Burr, although most of the animal scenes border on the unbelieveable.
+Wild America is really a “coming of age” film, and if you can handle another “all knowing” twelve-year-old helping his parents and older brothers to understand each other and make the right decisions about life, you will find this to be an enjoyable story.
+The film is well shot by cinematographer David Burr, although most of the animal scenes border on the unbelievable.
 And of course, you know that Marshall ends up flying that airplane.

 All Star acceleration.

 Jonathan Taylor Thomas (black) and Devon Sawa (white) wear chucks high tops throughout most of the film, and there are a few good close ups of Marshall flying the plane, kicking away an alligator, dumping off his thoroughly soaked clothes after one of the older brothers’ pranks, and Mark walking and doing a stunt with firecrackers.